 - 2 lemons, cut in half

-- Spray or brush non-stick oil on the grate and place the filets, flesh side down and grill for 5 minutes.
+- Spray or brush non-stick oil on the grate and place the fish filets, flesh side down, on the hot grill grates.
+Place the lemon halves on the grill, cut side down.

 - When the filets have reached 145°F and flake easily with a fork, transfer them to a platter.

-- To serve, place the filets, skin side up, on individual plates along with the charred lemons and sides of your choice.
+- To serve, place the filets, skin side up, on individual plates along with the charred lemons.

 - The fish will flake easily when a fork is inserted into the thickest part of the filet or when it reaches 145°F with a meat thermometer.